yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ## Options

 The rest of **Configure Workflow** is optional.
 The variable names below are what the settings are called internally, in case you want to set them from a script or an external trigger.
-See [DeepL API](https://www.deepl.com/docs-api) for the underlying parameters.
+See the [DeepL API reference](https://developers.deepl.com/docs/api-reference/translate) for the underlying parameters.

 ### Translation and Rewriting